Ahmedfull02/Huawei-koollabs-exercises-for-big-data/lab 5/lab 5.md

 ## 1.1 Prerequisites: Logging In to Huawei Cloud
 Enter the exercise operation interface, open the browser, and go to the Huawei Cloud login page.
 Click IAM User.
 Then, use the account assigned to you to log in to Huawei Cloud.
 ![alt text](images/image.png)
+>[!Note]
-Note: Use the login credentials provided by the exercise tutorial.
+>Use the login credentials provided by the exercise tutorial.
 Do not use your own account credentials.
 1.2 Presetting the Lab Environment
 Click Preset Lab.
 ![alt text](images/image-1.png)